deckhouse/virtualization/docs/ADMIN_GUIDE.md

    COPY ubuntu2404.img /disk/ubuntu2404.img
    ```

-1. Build the image and upload it to the container registry.
-The example below uses `docker.io` as the container registry.
-You would need to have a service account and a configured environment to run it.
+1. Build the container image.
+The example below uses [docker.com](https://www.docker.com/) as the container registry.
+You need an account on the service and a properly configured environment:

    ```bash
    docker build -t docker.io/<username>/ubuntu2404:latest
    ```

-   Where `username` is the username specified when registering at `docker.io`.
+   Where `username` is the username you specified during registration on [docker.com](https://www.docker.com/).

 1. Upload the created image to the container registry: